-- (2) operate a home shareshort term rental in any location that is not the registrant's primary residence; - (3) operate a home shareshort term rental without paying the required hotel occupancy taxes; - (4) to operate or allow to be operated a home shashort term re rental without first registering the property in which the rental is to occur with the city in accordance with this article; - (5) to operate a home shareshort term rental in any location that is not the registrant's primary residence: - (6) to operate a home shareshort term rental that does not comply with all applicable City and State laws and codes; - (7) for a registrant to operate or property owner to allow the operation of more than one home shareshort term rental within the City Limits; - (8) to-operate a home shareshort term rental without paying the required hotel occupancy taxes; - (9) to offer or allow the use of a home shareshort term rental for having a party; or - (10) to fail to include a written prohibition against the use of a home shareshort term rental for having a party in every advertisement, listing, or other publication offering the premises for rent. - (11) fail to renew required registration (may result in double fees).
+- (c) It is unlawful, and shall be considered a violation of this article, to: - (1) rent, lease, or otherwise permit or allow any rental unit or premises to operate, or be operated as a short term rental without first registering the property in which the rental is to occur and unless all requirements of this code and State laws and codes are met; - (2) operate a short term rental in any location that is not the registrant's primary residence: - (3) operate a short term rental without paying the required hotel occupancy taxes; - (4) operate or allow to be operated a short term rental without first registering the property in which the rental is to occur with the city in accordance with this article; - (5) operate a short term rental in any location that is not the registrant's primary residence: - (6) operate a short term rental that does not comply with all applicable City and State laws and codes; - (7) operate or allow the operation of more than one short term rental within the City Limits: - (8) operate a short term rental without paying the required hotel occupancy taxes; - (9) offer or allow the use of a short term rental for having a party; - (10) fail to include a written prohibition against the use of a short term rental for having a party in every advertisement, listing, or other publication offering the premises for rent; or

+(11) fail to renew required registration (may result in double fees).

 Sec.
-34.814-34.819 - Reserved
+34.814-34.819 Reserved.

-DIVISION 3. - LONG TERM RENTAL REGISTRATION
+DIVISION 3.
+LONG TERM RENTAL REGISTRATION

 Sec.
-34.820. - Purpose and Applicability.
+34.820.
+Purpose and Applicability.

-The purpose of this chapter division is to safeguard the life, health, safety, welfare, and property of the occupants of single family and multi-family residential long-term rental unit(s) and the general public by establishing minimum standards and registration requirements for certain residential rental properties and home share rental properties in the city Additionally, the purpose of this division is to identify and notify owners regarding minimum building standards, complaints and property maintenance codes in a timely manner.
-The provisions of this Code shall apply to all existing and future residential rental properties, units and accessory structures of at least 30 days or more when any of the conditions set forth in Section 34.818 exist on a rental property.
-Voluntary rental registration is permitted under Section 34.819.
-Application for Long-Term Rental Registration shall be made upon a form prescribed by the City of San Marcos for such purpose.
-The following is required of all applications and missing items or information constitute an invalid application.
-Additional information may be required based on individual circumstances.
+The purpose of this division is to safeguard the life, health, safety, welfare, and property of the occupants of long-term rental unit(s) and the general public by establishing minimum standards and registration requirements.
+Additionally, the purpose of this division is to identify and notify owners regarding minimum building standards, complaints and property maintenance codes in a timely manner.
+The provisions of this Code shall apply to all existing and future rental units.

 Sec.
-34.821. - Registration and Standards
+34.821.
+Registration and Standards.